shaneg07/CompilerA/README.md

 ### Building a Compiler.

 Should be a good learning exercise, and can be used to demonstrate my knowledge as well?
+Currently a basic expression evaluator.

 1. Built a compiler from scratch, using C#.
 Made use of theory learnt in Compiler Design, to build various components.